aws-samples/sagemaker-custom-project-templates/README.md

 # Custom Project Templates in SageMaker

 This repository contains an example SageMaker Project template.
 Each folder in this repo contains a custom project template with details on how what that template achieves and how to set it up.
+The generic instructions are shown below.

 ## Adding the template to Studio
 ### 1. Create a Service Catalog Portfolio